owncloud/ocis-hello/docs/settings.md

 that were set by users.

-With this chapter we want to show you, how to register a settings bundle and how to use the respective values that were set by uses.
+With this chapter we want to show you, how to register a settings bundle and how to use the respective values that were set by users.
 We do this by customizing the greeter phrase from our greeter service in ocis-hello.

 You can find the source code, especially how it's integrated into the service, in the following files:
 - `pkg/service/v0/service.go` for the requests,